ludbek/obvious-api/README.md

 ## Mutation
 ```
-POST [/namespace]/<resource>/<action>[<body>]
+POST [/namespace]/<resource>/<action> + [body]
 ```

 ## Namespace
-It is an optional path that helps to segregate the resources.
+It is an optional path that helps to segregate the services.
-It usually is a service name and should be a noun.
+It is usually a service name and should be a noun.
 e.g. `/auth`

 ## Resource
 It could be the name of a datastore like table or a pseudo resource to hold bunch of actions together.
-It should be a noun.
+It should be a singular noun.
 e.g. `/auth/user`.

 ## Action